BIBSYSDEV/nva-search-api/README.md

 <details>
 <summary>Aggregations have the following JSON format</summary>

-**"id"** is the current query with the selected aggregation/filter added to it, useful for drill-downs into sub-selections of the resource.
+**"id"** is the current searchQuery with the selected aggregation/filter added to it, useful for drill-downs into sub-selections of the resource.

 If you want to filter on an aggregation without the current filter included, you can construct a search key by using the